GLKC-Lab/microglia-morphometry/README.md

 - MorpholibJ features ([www](https://imagej.net/plugins/morpholibj), [doi](https://doi.org/10.1093/bioinformatics/btw413)):
     - Object_Label: The cell's label index, as in the corresponding label mask image.
-    - GeodesicDiameter_Pixel: The longest shortest path bewteen any two points in the cell.
+    - GeodesicDiameter_Pixel: The longest shortest path between any two points in the cell.
     - LargestInscribedCircleRadius_Pixel: The radius of the largest disk that can be enclosed within the corresponding cell.
     - Perimeter_Pixel: The length of the cell's perimeter.
     - Area_Pixel2: The cell's area.